PirateCrypto/doc/content/author/pirate.md

 +++
 title = "Pirate"
-image = "/images/author/john-doe.jpg"
+image = "/images/author/pirate.png"
 description = "King of the open seas."
 +++

-I like cryptocurrency.
+---

+###  “I am a man of fortune and must seek my fortune.”